Jeeaaasus/youtube-dl/README.md

     File located: `/config/args.conf`.  *delete file to restore default options*

-    This is where all youtube-dl execution options are and you can add or remove them however you like, one exeception being `--format` cannot be used.
+    This is where all youtube-dl execution options are and you can add or remove them however you like, one exception being `--format` cannot be used.

     Don't want a folder for every channel?
 Change the line with `--output` to suit your needs.